justinhunt/moodle-filter_videoeasy/readme.txt

 But preset templates are available for other players, and you are encouraged to use the existing players and presets as examples, and make your own templates.

+This release is only good for Moodle 2.9 and above.
+If you have an older version of Moodle please visit: https://moodle.org/plugins/filter_videoeasy for a videeasy version for your site.

 Installation
 =========================================
 If you are uploading videoeasy, first expand the zip file and upload the videoeasy folder into: